-The rather randomly built harbor of Merichas may not make the best impression.
+First impressions: The rather randomly built harbor of Merichas may not make the best impression.
 Nevertheless it would be unfair to get the wrong idea about Kythnos.
 Its landscape is a pure Mediterranean one and fortunately a little of it has been altered by mass tourism industry.

 However, quite a few speed boat owners have discovered every beach on the island, even the most deserted ones, given that they are only a few miles away from the coast of Attica.

-Human presence on the island dates back to the Mesolithic Era (7500-6500 BC).
+History at a glance: Human presence on the island dates back to the Mesolithic Era (7500-6500 BC).
 The first name of Kythnos- Dryopida, derives from the pre-Hellenic tribe, the Dryopes who migrated here from the Greek mainland.
 Its current name originated from their king, Kythnos.
 In the 8th BC century, the Ionians came.
 During the Middle Ages, Kythnos constantly changed hands.
 Venetians, Franks, pirates and Turks, all fought for sovereignty.
 The island became a part of the newly established Greek state together with the rest of the Cyclades islands, in 1827.

 Exploring the villages